brunofalmeida/PocketGuide-Android/README.md

 ### Pathfinding

-Uses SPFA (https://en.wikipedia.org/wiki/Shortest_Path_Faster_Algorithm) and the known mapping data/obstacles to calculate the shortest path to the destination by time.
+Uses SPFA (https://en.wikipedia.org/wiki/Shortest_Path_Faster_Algorithm) and the mapping data to calculate the shortest path to the destination by time.

+The map's graph is constructed using relationships between beacons and zones.
+Two beacons are connected in the graph if they share a common zone (can be moved between in a straight line).
+The connection weight is the travel time between the two beacons, calculated using the straight-line Euclidean distance and average walking speed.

 ## Beacons and Tracking

+The `ApplicationBeaconManager` class manages and tracks beacons over time.

+Each beacon broadcasts a Bluetooth signal at 950ms intervals according the iBeacon standard (https://developer.apple.com/ibeacon/, http://developer.estimote.com/ibeacon/).
+The application receives these signals and decides what to do using the IDs and strength of the signal received.

 Estimote: http://estimote.com